ArduPilot/ardupilot_wiki/copter/source/docs/frame-type-configuration.rst

 If you are using a Traditional Helicopter, "Heli" should already be selected and it should not be changed.

 Next select the frame "Type" for your vehicle.
 The default type is **X**.
-Diagrams of most of the available types appear on the <connect-escs-and-motors> page.
+Diagrams of most of the available types appear below and on the :ref:`Connect ESC and Motors <connect-escs-and-motors>` page.

 For Tricopters, Y6, Traditional Helicopters, SingleCopters and CoaxCopters the frame type is ignored.

 .. figure:: ../images/MissionPlanner_Select_Frame-Type.jpg
    :target: ../_images/MissionPlanner_Select_Frame-Type.jpg

-   Mission Planner:Select Frame Type
+If you are using another Ground Station it should be possible to set the :ref:`FRAME_CLASS <copter:FRAME_CLASS>` and :ref:`FRAME_TYPE <copter:FRAME_TYPE>` parameters directly through a parameter update screen.

 Motor Order Diagrams
 ====================